rastin-ghasemi/AWS/SAA-CO3/3-S3-object/README.md

 ## S3 object prefixes (virtual folder)
-s3 object prefixes are string that proceed the objext filename and is part of the objet name. since allobject in a bucket are stored in flat structured hierarchy, object prefixed allows  for a way to organize , group and filter objects.
+s3 object prefixes are string that proceed the objext filename and is part of the objet name. since all object in a bucket are stored in flat structured hierarchy, object prefixed allows  for a way to organize , group and filter objects.

 a prefix use th forward slash "/" as delimitator to group similar data, similar to directory or subdirectoris.
 - prefixed are not true folders.